'T. rexes' race to photo finish at Washington state track - KTVZ

 The 2023 T-Rex World Championships at Emerald Downs — an event that started in 2017 as a pest control company’s team-building activity — ended in a photo finish on Sunday, with three competitors hitting the finish line together.

-Ocean Kim, who entered the race as Boto Rex, took top honors in the 100-yard (91.2-meter) dash after officials agreed Kim, of Kauai, Hawaii, hit the finish wire just ahead of the pack.
+Ocean Kim took top honors in the 100-yard (91.2-meter) dash after officials agreed Kim, of Kailua, Hawaii, hit the finish wire just ahead of the pack.
 Second place went to Colton Winegar of Boise, Idaho, who entered as Deno the Dino.
 Seth Hirschi, of Renton, as Rex Ray Machine, finished in third.

 The actual T. rex roamed the planet between 65 million and 67 million years ago.
 A study published two years ago in the journal Science estimated that about 2.5 billion of the dinosaurs ever lived.
 Hollywood movies such as the “Jurassic Park” franchise have added to the public fascination with the carnivorous creature.